Fescron/Project-LabEmbeddedDesign1/README.md

   - Here we've gathered all the methods that have something to do with the accelerometer:
     - `void initADXL_VCC (void)`: Initialize and enable the GPIO pin wich powers the accelerometer.
     - `void powerADXL (bool enabled)`: Enable or disable the GPIO pin wich powers the accelerometer.
+    - `void enableSPIpinsADXL (bool enabled)`: Enable or disable the SPI pins to the accelerometer.
     - `void initADXL_SPI (void)`: Initialize the SPI pins and settings to communicate with the accelerometer.
     - `void testADXL (void)`: Test all the ODR (Output Data Rate) settings to see the effect they have on power.
     - `void readValuesADXL (void)`: Read and display the X-Y-Z g-values on UART.